mircealungu/mircea/notes/Importance-of-Maintenance.md

 Thus, although software maintenance and evolution research is not "cool", it's essential.
 Software maintenance and evolution is like plumbing: you only realize how important it is when it breaks.

-We need more research in software plumbing.
+We need to pay more attetion and dedicate more research and teaching to software plumbing.